harigabor96/Wildfires/README.md

 My solution is to represent this duality in the Data Lakehouse:
 -	Closed records should be treated as Archives.
 -	Open records should be treated as Snapshots.
 -	Tables with mixed records should be separated.
-When it’s not possible to do so, they should either be treated as a Snapshot or an updateable Archive.
+When it’s not possible to do so, they should either be treated as a Snapshot or an updatable Archive.

 ### Aggregation and Integration
 The final element of the architecture is a powerful query engine (Photon) which lets the user create aggregations and integration efficiently.
 Here, ad-hoc queries can be written and executed, an analytics-specific schema (Snowflake, Star Schema, etc.) can be applied, tables can be joined, unioned, aggregated, etc.